 If you do not redeem the property, it will likely be sold at an auction or a private sale.
 You have the right to advance notice of the time and place of any public sale.
 If it is a private sale, you are entitled to notice of the date after which a private sale can be made.
 The proceeds of the sale first pay the cost of the repossession, storage of the property, preparation for sale, and the costs of the sale itself.
 Any remaining proceeds after the sale are used to pay the debt.
 If the proceeds from the sale don’t cover the costs, the creditor can file a lawsuit against you to make up the deficiency.
 If any money is left after the sale and debt, the creditor must pay it to you.

 How do I get personal property from my vehicle after its repossessed?

-A creditor can’t keep property that has been left in a vehicle, and must use reasonable care to prevent others from removing your property.
+A creditor can’t keep property left in a vehicle and must use reasonable care to prevent others from removing your property.
 Ask for your property to be returned.
-If your property is not returned, you can file a lawsuit in small claims court the fair market value of the property at the time of the loss.
+If your property is not returned, you can file a lawsuit in small claims court for the property’s fair market value at the time of the loss.